EQUITIESLAB

 Don’t invest in the uninvestable

-We therefore have configurable filters that filter out stocks that are too thinly traded, too tiny, or otherwise too hard to invest in.
+For this reason we have configurable filters to filter out stocks that are too thinly traded, too minute, or otherwise exceptionally difficult to invest in.
 These stocks don’t show up in any rankings, backtests, or screens.

 Using the standard deviation of Close in your formula seems safe, doesn’t it?
 Well, it’s not that simple…